uriweb/uri-cams/README.md

 Add the `[uri-cams]` shortcode to a page and a tides widget appears.

-The widget pulls in live water temp and tide prediction data from NOAA and graphically displays the current position of the tide.
-By default, data is pulled from the station at Quonset Point, RI, but a different station or buoy can be set if desired.
+The widget pulls in still images from the quad cams and saves them in the uploads directory.
+It does not add them to the Media Liberry.
+It refreshes the images every 15 minutes or so.

 ## Attributes